mdsecresearch/BurpSuiteSharpener/README.md

 Perhaps the best features can be imported from different open-source extensions so the overhead of adding different extensions can be reduced.

 # Installation
-* Download the jar file from the [release](https://github.com/mdsecresearch/BurpSuiteSharpener/releases) section
+* Download the jar file from the [release](https://github.com/mdsecresearch/BurpSuiteSharpener/tree/main/release) directory or in [artifacts](https://github.com/mdsecresearch/BurpSuiteSharpener/actions)
 * Add it to Burp Suite using the Extender tab

 # Usage Tips